cmu-db/15721-s24-scheduler2/docs/design_doc.md

 **75% Goals:**
 - Able to break down a physical plan into a distributed QUERY plan.
-- Achieve both inter-QUERY and intra-QUERY parallelism.
+- End-to-end correctness/performance testing framework.
 - Provide job status.
-- End-to-end correctness/performance testing framework.

 **100% Goals:**
-- Implement data shuffling between QUERY stages.
+- Achieve both inter-QUERY and intra-QUERY parallelism.
 - Cost-based and dynamic priority scheduling for better fairness.
-- Data-locality optimizations.
 - Able to abort/cancel a QUERY.

 **125% Goals:**